hnaji-el/notes/React/react_notes_3.md

-In order to truly become comfortable with React, we need to build an intuition for how effects and renders are connected
+In order to truly become comfortable with React, we need to build an intuition for how renders and effects are connected.